BaseMax/LazyLoadingJS/README.md

 # Lazy Loading JS

-Most Lazy Loading libraries have you to change src to data-src and use a fake/empty image in src.
-But this library can provide Lazy Loading feature without changing your image elements or document.
+Most Lazy loading libraries force you to change `src` to `data-src` and use a fake/empty image in `src`.
+But this library can provide a **Lazy Loading feature** without changing your image or document elements.

-Pure Javascript without Jquery or extra code.
+Pure Javascript without JQuery or extra code.

 **Demo:** https://basemax.github.io/LazyLoadingJS/